gvwilson/thirdbit/src/fiction/iffy/index.md

 / too much she was dissolving she was forgetting herself

-/ war machines wrestling over an eyeless plastic doll that was a precious clue
+/ war machines wrestling over an eyeless plastic doll

 / stop please stop

-/ a precious clue but to what

-/ help stop

-/ the clues all pointed to themselves they concealed the center of the puzzle
+/ the clues all pointed to themselves to conceal the center of the puzzle

 / help please help she had to wake up